Unleash/unleash-proxy-client-js/README.md

 ### Custom store

-This SDK will use [@react-native-async-storage/async-storage](https://react-native-async-storage.github.io/async-storage/) to store
+This SDK will use [@react-native-async-storage/async-storage](https://react-native-async-storage.github.io/async-storage/) to backup feature toggles locally.
+This is useful for bootstrapping the SDK the next time the user comes back to your application.

-You can provide your own storage implementation, where the SDK will backup feature toggles locally (useful when the user gets back to avoid waiting for a response from a network call).
+You can provide your own storage implementation.

 Example: